 They were then interrupted by the head teacher's announcement that it was time for Spanish class for some and playground time for others.
 Imagine the delight in Becky's heart to hear their disappointed groans about having to end the lesson.
 She smiled.
 "I did it!" she thought.

 This is a very common response to right-brain photographic memory games.
 Group success encourages everyone to enjoy "right-brain education" and look forward to the classes.

+As always with play-based learning, it's key to maintain a playful and loving environment.
 When giving a one-on-one lesson, we present fewer objects so as to not stress the child.
 The games must be playful and fun.
 And for best results, they must also include activities leading up to the memory play which prepares the mind for the fast flashes.

 One of these lead-up activities is called "observation training."

 Observation training is the process of increasing your conscious perception of every detail of your environment.

 The right brain processes all information subconsciously through flashes.